 We are encouraged to see our striving as similar to the many hero’s journey stories (Odyssey, Lord of the Rings, Harry Potter, etc.) where an apparently ill-prepared protagonist embarks on a journey where there is no guarantee of success.
 They face many obstacles on their path, engage others in the quest, summon unknown inner resources, and develop along the way.

 The authors also encourage us to see ourselves and our efforts in a larger context.
 We may only be doing a little piece but we are part of the Great Turning.
 I loved how rainforest activist John Seed described his efforts:

 “I try to remember that it’s not me, John Seed, trying to protect the rainforest.
 Rather, I am part of the rainforest protecting itself.
 I am the part of the rainforest recently emerged into human thinking.” (p 94)

-The book lays out three different types of actions needed: holding actions (to preserve what we have); life sustaining systems and practices; and shift in consciousness.
+The book lays out three different types of actions needed: holding actions (to preserve what we have); life-sustaining systems and practices; and a shift in consciousness.
 You may be more drawn to one type of action or another or you might evolve from one to another.
 In any case, this book and the concepts in it are useful tools to take on your hero’s journey.

 Macy, J., & Johnstone, C. (2012).
 Active hope: How To Face the Mess We're in without Going Crazy.
 Novato, CA: New World Library.
 ISBN-13: 978-1577319726